Force over Distance: Chapter 42

 On the flip side, given the complete fuckin’ trashfire that made up his current mental state?
 It was the easiest thing in the world to pitch it all straight t’fuck and drop into the chair without ceremony or a second thought.

-As horrendous catastrophes went—well, this one did strike him as coming down a bit on the neater side.
+As horrendous catastrophes went—well, this one struck him as coming down a bit on the neater side.

 The world rent itself apart.